-- ➤ Our Issue has been authorised by our Board pursuant to a board resolution passed at its meeting held on May 18, 2023 and the Issue has also been authorized by a special resolution passed by our Shareholders at an Extra Ordinary General Meeting held on May 22, 2023. - Our Board has approved the Draft Red Herring Prospectus pursuant to its resolution dated July 31, 2023. - Our Board has approved the Red Herring Prospectus pursuant to its resolution dated September 16, 2023. - Our Board has approved this Prospectus pursuant to its resolution dated October 06, 2023.
+- Our Issue has been authorised by our Board pursuant to a board resolution passed at its meeting held on May 18, 2023 and the Issue has also been authorized by a special resolution passed by our Shareholders at an Extra Ordinary General Meeting held on May 22, 2023. - Our Board has approved the Draft Red Herring Prospectus pursuant to its resolution dated July 31, 2023. - Our Board has approved this Red Herring Prospectus pursuant to its resolution dated September 16, 2023.